netgen/ibexa-site-api/docs/introduction/index.rst

 .. note::

-    You can use the Site API's view configuration and eZ Platform's view configuration at the same time.
+    You can use the Site API's view configuration and Ibexa's view configuration at the same time.
 However, URL aliases can be handled exclusively by the one or the other.

 For more details see :doc:`Configuration reference </reference/configuration>` page.